August 29, 2011

 Despite being undersized and undermanned, the seniors started slow but came on strong midway in the first quarter to take a 42-25 advantage.
 Vallejo's Tajai Johnson had a highlight facial dunk, Oakridge's Bryce Scott connected on a few perimeter shots, and Berkeley's Langston Morris-Walker was versatile in his scoring.
 Mario Dunn played well both offensively and defensively for the juniors.

 The lack of defense was still apparent in the second quarter as the 2012s held a 76-60 lead going into the half.
 The porous defense on both sides allowed several easy layups, second chance shots, and breakaway scores.
-The 2013s were spearheaded by Jabari Bird and Marcus Lee in the
+The 2013s were spearheaded by Jabari Bird and Marcus Lee in the quarter as both players have good length and versatility to their games.

 The juniors tried to mount a comeback as they were able to trim the deficit to 104-90 going into the final quarter.
 Thomas Wallace had some good offensive moments with points in the paint while Michael Bryson hit two of his four 3-point shots in the quarter for the seniors.